 OVERVIEW OF FELLOWSHIP EXPERIENCE

 Made possible by ongoing gifts from James Heston ’70, the CPS Summer Fellowship aims to further Gettysburg College’s vision for engagement in local and global contexts by providing summer experiences.
-Through partnerships with communities in Kenya, Nicaragua, Gettysburg, Nepal and Alabama, students will have an extraordinary opportunity to engage in the work of community action.
+Through partnerships with communities in Namibia, Nicaragua, Gettysburg, Nepal and Baltimore, students will have an extraordinary opportunity to engage in the work of community action.

 Positions are available at each location and participating students will be able to focus on daily community development, sharpening their understanding of the complexity of social issues.
 By placing students in domestic and international contexts, the program offers rich opportunities for learning and action, from communities and each other.